USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 Many of the fields that are simulated by the meteorological model are not modified by MCIP for the emissions model and CCTM, and they are written to I/O API files.
 Fields that are required for the transformation to CMAQ’s generalized coordinate system are calculated within MCIP.
 The dry deposition velocities are no longer calculated by the current version of MCIP.
 CMAQv5 can now calculate all deposition velocities, MCIPv3.4 will be the last version of MCIP to calculate those velocities internally.

 MCIP can extract both temporal and spatial subsets of the input meteorology files.
 The run script allows the user to specify the beginning and end dates/times of the MCIP simulation; these dates/times can fall anywhere within the range of the input meteorological time period, but must be consistent with the time granularity of the meteorological files.
 MCIP cannot perform temporal interpolations to artificially increase the temporal resolution of the meteorology fields.
 Two types of horizontal domain windowing are allowed with MCIP.
 The boundary trim option (“BTRIM”) uniformly trims grid cells off each of the four lateral boundaries of the input meteorology grid.
 The nonuniform trim option specifies an offset from the lower left corner of the input meteorology domain and the number of cells in the X and Y directions from the revised origin to extract from the input domain.
-More information about how to invoke these options is provided in Section 5.7.2.4, “MCIP execution options.”
+More information about how to invoke these options is provided in the next section: [MCIP execution options](#MCIP execution options).
 MCIP also provides the capability to reconfigure the vertical layer structure in the input meteorology through interpolation from the input structure to an output structure defined through sigma coordinates in the run script.
 Commonly referred to as “layer collapsing,” this option should be exercised with caution as it can significantly impact the conservation of energy assumption inherent in the meteorology through its effects on the predicted wind fields.

 ### Files, configuration, and environment variables